Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 }
 ```

-But take care as the macro hides the capture of the reference and may thus not be wise to use depending on your preferences.
+But take care, as the macro hides the capture of the reference and may thus not be wise to use depending on your preferences.

 In the end, the `scope_guard_list` allows us to easily put transactional operations together without worrying about the exit path our code will take.